Sessions on data protection measures, threat actors and legal access to data and information classification

 Other speakers in Shashank’s session included Ricardo Guilherme Filho, Director, Legal Affairs Directorate, Universal Postal Union and Nikos Volanis, Legal Officer, International Telecommunications Union.

-UPU’s presentation included a shout-out to ICC for its hosting services and cloud support!
+UPU’s presentation included a shout-out to UNICC for its hosting services and cloud support!
 ITU, discussed the ongoing debate within the UN system, from the UN Special Interest Group on Information Security, joint cloud services procurement engagement by 13 UN entities, UN System Internal Coordination Plan on Cybersecurity and Cybercrime and JIU’s Review of ERP Systems in the UN.

 Other topics included protection measures, threat actors and legal access to data, with classification and encryption being potential residual risks.